Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 `DocumentModelAdministrationClient` provides operations for:

 - Building custom models to analyze specific fields you specify by labeling your custom documents.
-A `DocumentModel` is returned indicating the document type(s) the model can analyze, the fields it can analyze for each document type, as well as the estimated confidence for each field.
+A `DocumentModelDetails` instance is returned indicating the document type(s) the model can analyze, the fields it can analyze for each document type, as well as the estimated confidence for each field.
 See the [service documentation][formreco_build_model] for a more detailed explanation.
 - Compose a model from a collection of existing models.
 - Managing models created in your account.
 - Listing document model operations or getting a specific model operation created within the last 24 hours.